cmc-cmc/hello-world/README.md

 # hello-world
 creating a repository

-I am learning about Github and how to collaborate with others in big projects.
+I am learning about GitHub and how to collaborate with others in big projects.